imohsenb/ISO8583-Message-Client-java/README.md

                 .build();
 ```

-ðŸ˜‚ðŸ˜‚ it's ready for use, with just set `.configureBlocking` to false.
+😁😁‚ it's ready for use, with just set `.configureBlocking` to false.
 it is posibble to use with `.enableSSL()` too.

 ### Todos